-8. After she had weaned Lo-Ruhamah, she conceived and bore a son.
+8. After she had weaned No-Mercy, she conceived and bore a son.

-9. And Jehovah said, “Call his name, Lo-Ammi, because you are not my people, and I will not be your God.
+9. And Jehovah said, “Call his name ‘Not-My-People’ because you are not my people, and I will not be your God.

 [Chapter 2, Hebrew Text]

 ¶10/1.
-Yet, the number of the sons of Israel will become like the sand of the sea, which cannot be measured, nor numbered, and it will come to pass that in the place where it was said to them, ‘You are not my people,’ it will be said to them, ‘You are the sons of the living God.’
+Yet, the number of the sons of Israel will be like the sand of the sea, which cannot be measured nor numbered, and it shall come to pass in the place where it was said to them, ‘You are not my people,’ it will be said to them, ‘You are the sons of the living God.’

 2/4.
 Plead!
 Plead with your mother (because she is not my wife, and I am not her husband), that she put away her prostitution from before her and her adulteries from between her breasts.